Revodavid1/hw5_observer_pattern/README.md

-# hw5
-The Observer pattern assignment
+# hw5 - The Observer pattern assignment
-Assignment 5 from group 4 of the COMP830 class.

 Use Case is described below.